lpan/lpan.github.io/about.md

 ---

-Hi there, my name is Lawrence Pan and I am a Software Engineering student at the University of Waterloo, class of 2021.
+Hi there, my name is Lawrence Pan and I am a Software Engineering student at the University of Waterloo, Class of 2021.

 I love coding from the very bottom of my heart and always look forward to learning new technologies.
-I like to write simple, clean and maintainable code.
+I like to write simple, clean, and maintainable, code.

 I am also a [Free Software](http://www.fsf.org/) activist.
 I donate annually to the Free Software Foundation as a student associative member and run GNU/Linux